Brand Momentum

 5. Brand post purchase/support experience

-For the sake of simplicity we will assume that each of these stages are equally important and assign a 20% weighting to each and also that the brand’s historic price proposition will be within historic norms during the forecast period.
+For the sake of simplicity we will assume that each of these stages are equally important and assign a 20% weighting.
+Also that the brand’s pricing will be within historic norms during the forecast period.

-That said, let us begin to look at how Brand Momentum* may help us better predict the consequences of our actions with the customer.
-And like the traditional understanding of Momentum in the physical world, we hope to use the framework of Newton’s formulation to help us uncover the underlying impacts to the brand-customer linkage.
+That said, let us begin to look at how Brand Momentum* might help us better predict the consequences of our actions with the customer using Isaac Newton’s framework to help uncover the underlying impacts to the brand-customer linkage.

 Momentum = Mass x (Direction x Velocity)